Skip to Content

 Format:

 • Elevator pitches will be presented in-person at GSRD at Cooley Center.
 Students must apply to present an elevator pitch.
 Twenty contestants will be selected as finalists to compete.
-The deadline to apply for consideration for the competition is Thursday, May 9, by 11:59 pm.

 • Each elevator pitch will be allotted 90 seconds.
 The time will begin once a contestant starts speaking.
-Speakers may use notecards as long as they do not read straight through, and/or may use small props/objects.
+Speakers may use note cards as long as they do not read straight through, and/or may use small props/objects.
 Speakers are not allowed to use PowerPoint slides.
 There will be no time allotted for questions during the session.

 • Elevator pitches should be accessible to a non-specialist audience with a basic college education, succinct, and last no more than 90 seconds; they should be well organized and easy to follow, delivered in an engaging manner, and have impact.
 The speeches should contain key elements commonly found in scientific presentations, including an introduction/background, description of the gap in knowledge or research question being addressed, a brief description of method(s), results if they have been obtained, a statement of significance, and possible next steps if applicable.
 In addition, the delivery of the pitch should be enthusiastic, confident, conversational rather than overly formal, and use accessible language that minimizes jargon.